WordPress/gutenberg/docs/how-to-guides/themes/create-block-theme.md

 ### Elements

-With the `elements` setting, you can set defaults for HTML elements on the website and inside blocks.
+With the `elements` setting, you can set defaults for links and headings on the website and inside blocks.

 #### Elements on the website